 Use a bucket policy that grants public read access to a specific prefix

 Warning: The following bucket policy grants public read access to all objects under a specific prefix.
-Before you use this bucket policy, confirm that your use case supports all publicly readable objects within the prefix.
-This policy doesn't grant list access for the prefix.
-The user can access the object only if the object path is known.
-If the user tries to access an object that doesn't exist in the prefix, then the user receives a 403 error.
+Before you use the bucket policy, confirm that your use case supports all publicly readable objects within the prefix.
+The following policy doesn't grant list access for the prefix.
+Your user can access the object only when the object path is known.
+If your user tries to access an object that doesn't exist in the prefix, then your user receives a 403 error.

-To grant public read access to a specific object prefix, add a bucket policy similar to the following:
+To grant public read access to a specific object prefix, add the following bucket policy:

 {